 The establishment of the Göttingen Magnetic Union (Magnetische Verein) in 1834 by Gauss and Weber heralded the establishment of an observatory network at sites around the world where observations of the magnetic field would be made with regularity.
-With the adoption of the 'magnetic crusade' of Sabine, Herschel, and Lloyd by the British learned bodies in 1838, Germany and Britain took a lead in driving forward observational geomagnetism

-(Cawood, 1977, 1979).
-The number of observatories gradually grew and their distribution increased toward the distribution of today (Figure 12), although some former observatories have closed due to a multitude of factors.
-Some of the history of the growth of the observatory network can be found in Chapman and Bartels (1940).
+With the adoption of the 'Magnetic Crusade' of Sabine, Herschel, and Lloyd by the British learned bodies in 1838, Germany and Britain took the lead in driving forward observational geomagnetism (Cawood, 1977, 1979).
+The number of observatories gradually grew and their distribution increased toward the distribution of today (Figure 12), although some former observatories have closed due to a measurements; a single record may contain a land sighting and/or up to three types of measurement (D, I, and intensity (H or F))